 An individual is eligible for movement within the established salary range during the annual performance evaluation process as determined by his/her supervisor and with approval of his/her department director.
 During the annual performance evaluation process, an individual demonstrating the ability to consistently meet expectations for the position which results in accomplishments achieved during the review period are eligible for salary increases up to the control rate.
 An individual demonstrating the ability to consistently meet expectations for the position will receive a 3% increase in annual base pay no more than once every twelve months.
-Directors (and City Attorney and City Clerk, when applicable) may grant up to a total of 5% increase in annual base pay up to the salary control rate for employees whose performance consistently exceeds expectations or who has completed significant projects that have department-wide or citywide impact as noted in his/her performance evaluation.
+Directors (and City Attorney and City Clerk, when applicable) may grant up to a total of 7% increase in annual base pay up to the salary control rate for employees whose performance consistently exceeds expectations or who has completed significant projects that have department-wide or citywide impact as noted in his/her performance evaluation.
+If an employee's performance evaluation is not completed within 60 days of their anniversary date, the employee will automatically receive a 3% increase in annual base pay up to the salary control rate.